zbalkan/osq-ext-bin/README.md

 With the build 1.0.34.14, three new columns have been added in win_yara_events table and they are md5, time, utc_time.
 This is to improve tracing the events with yara matches.

-With the build 1.0.40.1, follow yara [externals](https://yara.readthedocs.io/en/v3.4.0/writingrules.html#external-variables) are supported in the rule syntax.
+With the build 1.0.40.1, following yara [externals](https://yara.readthedocs.io/en/v3.4.0/writingrules.html#external-variables) are supported in the rule syntax.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +---------------------------------------------------+---------------------------------------------------+